 ArcGIS authentication models and providers

-ArcGIS is built with, supports, and evolves with standard IT industry authentication mechanisms, protocols, and technologies to ensure it integrates smoothly with an existing organization’s security policies, practices, and infrastructure.
-ArcGIS products follow standard authentication practices when accessing IT resources, including file sources, DBMS sources, and web-based sources.
-ArcGIS Enterprise and ArcGIS Online both support a built-in user store as well as standard user stores and identity providers (IdP) that IT organizations use and provide, like Microsoft Active Directory, LDAP, Okta, and others.
-ArcGIS clients and servers support authentication across every tier in a single or multi-tier architecture, including ArcGIS clients or servers accessing web services, portals, DBMS(s), file stores, data lakes, and other sources.
+ArcGIS is built with, supports, and evolves with standard IT authentication mechanisms, protocols, and technologies to ensure it integrates smoothly with an existing organization’s security policies, practices, and infrastructure.
+ArcGIS products follow standard authentication practices when accessing secured resources, including file sources, DBMS sources, and web-based sources.
+ArcGIS Enterprise and ArcGIS Online both support a built-in user store as well as a variety of enterprise identity providers (IdPs) that IT organizations use and provide, like Microsoft Entra ID, Active Directory or Okta.
+ArcGIS clients and servers support authentication across every tier in a single or multi-tier architecture, including accessing web services, portals, DBMSs, file stores, data lakes, and other sources.
+This topic will provide further details on authentication processes and options that are considered during an architecture design process.

 Identity providers

-ArcGIS supports and integrates with an organization’s existing identity provider (IdP) based on the supported authentication protocols provided above, such as SAML, IWA/AD, LDAP, or PKI.
+ArcGIS supports and promotes single sign-on (SSO) user authentication experiences that rely on an organization’s existing IdP and associated security infrastructure to manage user identities and credentials and authentication mechanisms.
+Integrating with IdPs in this way ensures that ArcGIS seamlessly builds on established mission-critical security infrastructure with robust, centralized user provisioning, administration, monitoring, and auditing resources.
+ArcGIS integrates with an organization’s IdP through widely-accepted authentication patterns, such as SAML, OIDC, IWA/AD, LDAP, or PKI.
 This integrated approach simplifies the security model and allows ArcGIS to rely on the IdP to directly authenticate users, provide authentication services, manage access (for example, to add or remove privileges or enable or disable accounts), and provide single sign-on (SSO) user experience as well as vulnerability and intrusion prevention resources.
-Lastly, ArcGIS can integrate with network and cloud based IdPs depending on the authentication protocol(s) supported in the IdP.

 When using web-based resources in ArcGIS, a user establishes an identity after they initially authenticate.
 Identity can be established through the variety of methods, but the general sequence is described as follows:

-1. A user can initiate a login through an ArcGIS sign in dialog or when they are prompted to “log in”, for example, when accessing a secured resource.
+1. A user can initiate a login through an ArcGIS sign in dialog or when they are prompted to authentication, for example, when accessing a secured resource.

-4. Alternatively, the user may choose to login through a SAML or OIDC Identity Provider.
+3. In most scenarios, a user will choose to login with their SAML or OIDC Identity Provider.
 In doing so, they will click a button which triggers a login process to that IdP.
 Each IdP is configured differently and can support a wide variety of authentication patterns.
-Successful authentication to that IdP will return the user to ArcGIS with either a SAML Assertion or an OIDC claim that identifies the user as a valid user from the IDP’s perspective (approved for that application and properly authenticated).
-At this point, ArcGIS generates an OAuth code and subsequent ArcGIS session token for the user, who can then access the desired applications or services.
+Successful authentication to that IdP will return the user to ArcGIS with either a SAML Assertion or a set of OIDC claims that identifies the user as a valid user from the IDP’s perspective (approved for that application and properly authenticated).
+At this point, ArcGIS generates an OAuth code and subsequent ArcGIS access token for the user, who can then access the desired applications or services.

 • User type – such as Viewer, Contributor, Creator or other